 - a.
-(Renewable Procurement Implementation Timeline) Act 82, as amended by Act 120, requires PREPA to procure renewable energy resources sin the following quantities by the end of specified years: 20% by 2022, 40% by 2025, 60% by 2040, and 100% by 2050.
+(Renewable Procurement Implementation Timeline) Act 82, as amended by Act 120, requires PREPA to procure renewable energy resources sinin the following quantities by the end of specified years: twenty percent (20%) by 2022, forty percent (40%) by 2025, sixty percent (60%) by 2040, and one hundred percent (100%) by 2050.
 In order to comply with these targets, PREPA will solicit proposals to develop renewable generation and energy storage resources that can achieve commercial operation within twenty-four (24) months from the relevant Contract's execution date.
-This timeline, the Energy Bureau has concluded, should provide the Proponent with enough time to finalize all its arrangements required to proceed, which are expected to include:
+This timeline, the Energy Bureau has concluded, should provide the Proponent with enough time to finalize all-its arrangements required to proceed, which are expected to include:

 - i.
-Site Control
+Site Control;

 - ii.
-Transmission Interconnect
+Transmission Interconnect:

 - iii.
-Permitting and Licensing
+Permitting and Licensing:

 - iv.
-Environmental Assessment
+Environmental Assessment:

 - v.
-Engineer, Procure, & Construct (EPC) contract
+Engineer, Procure, & Construct (EPC) contract: and

 - vi.
-Financial Closure
+Financial Closure: